Skip to content

 The mutator module provides mutator functions for mutating data.
 These mutators implement common error sources such as typos based on keymaps, random edit errors and more.

 Mutate a data frame by applying several mutators on select columns.
-This function takes a dictionary which has column names as keys and mutators as values.
+This function takes a list which contains columns and mutators that are assigned to them.
 A column may be assigned a single mutator, a mutator with a probability, a list of mutators where each is applied with the same probability, and a list of weighted mutators where each is applied with its assigned probability.

 Parameters: